 Our dentist in Gillette suggests that correct and regular brushing can help stave off dental problems.

 One of the main reasons for brushing your teeth daily is to arrest the build-up of plaque.
 Plaque is a sticky, whitish film that contains millions of bacteria that feed on food particles left behind on your teeth.

 Once plaque hardens, it’s known as tartar, and this is much more difficult to remove than plaque.
 Regular dental examinations and cleanings can help keep your teeth free of tartar but proper brushing and flossing help prevent its formation in the first place.

 The bacteria in tartar and plaque travel down to the tooth roots and pulp and starts causing decay.
 Tooth decay is the degradation of the tooth and results in the formation of empty spaces or holes in the teeth.
 Once you or your children develop cavities, the problem requires professional treatment, and you need to visit the dentist.

 Plaque build-up leads to tooth decay and caries and eventually results in gum disease that causes your teeth to fall out.
-Mountain West Dental in Gillette suggests that adults and children should brush twice a day and preferably after meals too.
+Mountain West Dental dentist in Gillette WY suggests that adults and children should brush twice a day and preferably after meals too.